sripkunda/Dynamic-DOM-Renderer/README.md

 # Feedbump / Additional Info

-This project was created by the Feedbump Founder and CEO, Sri.
+This project was created by the Sri from the Feedbump Team.
 You can find Feedbump at https://feedbump.app.